 13-2-11: ENFORCEMENT OF APPLICABLE LAWS AND ORDINANCES

-13-2-1: PURPOSE AND INTENT: (3455) The City's parks, community buildings and recreation facilities shall be made available for the exclusive use of persons and groups subject to the issuance of a use permit by the Director and subject to payment of fees therefore as provided.
+13-2-1: PURPOSE AND INTENT: (3455 3711) The City's parks, community buildings and recreation facilities shall be made available for the exclusive use of persons and groups who have been issued of a use permit by the Director and paid the applicable fees therefor.
 No use of any park, building or recreational facilities for pre-advertised assemblies or groups consisting of twenty five (25) or more persons may be made without the issuance of permit therefor.
 All applications for exclusive use of any park, building or recreation facility must be signed or co-signed by some person at least twenty one (21) years of age who shall agree to be responsible for payment for any damage occurring during said exclusive use.
 No exclusive use permit will be granted if, prior to the time the application was filed, the City has scheduled a City-sponsored event at the same time and place as the activity proposed in the application.

 No exclusive use permit shall be granted for use of a park or other facility for any activity involving more than one hundred (100) participants during any of the time between one hour before sunset and one hour after sunrise, unless the park or facility has the appropriate program lighting, and the desired park is large enough to accommodate the anticipated number of participants.
 Special requests, such as for Easter Sunrise Services, will be considered on an individual basis by the Director.